 Not for Kids.
 Protecting Kids.
-By Liz Walker has written a simple book for very young children with colourful graphics.
+Liz Walker has written a simple book for very young children with colourful graphics.

-Free resources for parents
+Free online resources for parents

 - Former sociology professor and author, Dr Gail Dines, is founder of Culture Reframed.
 Her radical feminist focus is on how our pornified culture is grooming our children for sexual exploitation and robbing them of their chance of healthy and happy sexual development.
 She also provides help with those important conversations with children.

 - Excellent free advice from anti-child abuse charity StopIt Now!
 Parents Protect

 - Here is an important new report from Internet Matters on internet safety and digital piracy with tips on how to keep your child safe while surfing the net.

 - Advice from the NSPCC about online porn.

 Most of the main free recovery websites such as RebootNation.org; PornHelp; NoFap.com; Fightthenewdrug.org; Go for Greatness and Addicted to Internet Porn are secular but have religious members too.
 Useful for parents to look at to get an idea of what those in recovery have experienced and are now coping with as they adjust.

 If you have a child who has been assessed as being on the autism spectrum, you need to be aware that your child may be at a higher risk of becoming hooked on pornography than neurotypical children.
 If you suspect your child might be on the spectrum, it would be a good idea to have them assessed.
 Autism spectrum disorder is a neurological condition present from birth.
 It is not a mental disease.
 It affects about 1:100 people.
 While it is a much more common condition among males, females can have it too.
 For more information read these blogs on porn and autism; a mother’s story; and autism: real or fake?